ClementTsang/cargo-mtime-travel/README.md

   <TARGET_DIR>  The location to recursively scan for files

 Options:
-  -m, --file <FILE>              The location to a file to save the current mtimes to [default: mtimes.json] -i, --ignore <IGNORE>          Regex patterns to skip -v, --verbose                  Whether to be verbose -h, --help                     Print help
+  -f, --file <FILE>           The location to a file to save the current mtimes to [default: mtimes.json] -i, --ignore [<IGNORE>...]
+Regex patterns for which files to skip; multiple regex strings can be passed.
+Note the file paths checked are the absolute paths
+  -v, --verbose               Enable verbose output -h, --help                  Print help
 ```

 To save the current directory to a file called `mtimes.json`: